Born 1976 in London, UK

 Lives and works in Los Angeles, CA

-Beshty’s photography also investigates production processes.
-His series Travel Pictures for example is comprised of photographs which have been manipulated by undergoing damage by airport X-Ray machines, and his monumental photograms which incorporate the camera-less, negative-less photographic processes forged by earlier artists such as Laszlo Moholy-Nagy and Man Ray, are similarly produced by placing an object on photosensitive paper before exposing it.
+Beshty’s further investigates production processes through photography.
+His series Travel Pictures is constituted of photographs which have been manipulated by undergoing damage by airport X-Ray machines, and his monumental photograms which incorporate the camera-less, negative-less photographic processes forged by earlier artists such as Laszlo Moholy-Nagy and Man Ray, are similarly produced by placing an object on photosensitive paper before exposing it.
 His works tell the story of their own making, such as the Barbican commissioned work A Partial Disassembling of an Invention Without a Future: Helter-Skelter and Random Notes in Which the Pulleys and Cogwheels Are Lying Around at Random All Over the Workbench.
 For this, Beshty covered a large curved wall with 12,000 cyanotypes (a 19th century photographic process) of all the objects that passed through his studio in one year, including everyday ones such as invoices, letters, invitations and so on.
-Through this, Beshty explores how art production is influenced by the systems it operates in.
-He exposes the social, political and economic systems that overlap with his production process.
+Through this, Beshty explores how art production is influenced by the systems it operates in and exposes the social, political and economic systems that overlap with his production process.

 Alongside his practice as a visual artist, Beshty is also an acknowledged theorist and curator.
 In 2018, he dedicated himself to a major project exploring the rich history of mechanically-reproduced imagery from the nineteenth century to the present.
 This project was shown at Luma Arles and presented in the comprehensive publication Picture Industry: A Provisional History of the Technical Image, 1844–2018.

 Beshty’s work has been shown extensively throughout the world, with solo exhibitions at Fondazione MAST, Bologna (2020); Kunst Museum Winterthur (2020); Musée d’art moderne et contemporain, Geneva (2019); Great Hall Exhibition, Institute of Fine Arts, New York University (2015); Barbican Centre, London (2014); Malmö Konsthall (2011); Ullens Center for Contemporary Art, Beijing (2011); Centro de Arte Dos de Mayo, Madrid, Spain (2011); PS1 Contemporary Art Center, Long Island City (2004) among many others.
-His group shows include Tate Modern, London (2018); Museum of Contemporary Art Chicago (2018); The Jewish Museum, New York (2017); Camden Arts Centre, London (2016); Deichtorhallen, Hamburg (2015); Museum of Modern Art, New York (2014); Whitney Museum of American Art, New York (2013); Fondation Louis Vuitton, Paris (2013); San Francisco Museum of Modern Art (2011); Solomon R. Guggenheim Museum, New York (2010) and many more.
+His group shows include Museum of Contemporary Art, Busan (2021); Museum of Contemporary Art, Los Angeles (2019); Tate Modern, London (2018); Museum of Contemporary Art Chicago (2018); The Jewish Museum, New York (2017); Camden Arts Centre, London (2016); Deichtorhallen, Hamburg (2015); Museum of Modern Art, New York (2014); Whitney Museum of American Art, New York (2013); Fondation Louis Vuitton, Paris (2013); San Francisco Museum of Modern Art (2011); Solomon R. Guggenheim Museum, New York (2010) and many more.
 Beshty’s work can be found in public collections worldwide, among others including Solomon R. Guggenheim Museum, Museum of Modern Art and Whitney Museum of American Art all in New York; Art Institute of Chicago and Museum of Contemporary Art, Chicago; Museum of Contemporary Art, Los Angeles; San Francisco Museum of Modern Art; Tate and Victoria and Albert Museum, London.